Hollywood Studio Symphony: Background

-Often in soundtracks, the individual members of the orchestra that performs the actual score are not credited (with some exceptions being the "orchestra leader" or concertmaster).
+Often in soundtracks, the individual members of the orchestra that perform the actual score are not credited (with some exceptions being the "orchestra leader" or concertmaster).
 Usually, only the "orchestra contractor" is credited.

 The use of the "Hollywood Studio Symphony" name is part of a 2001 contract negotiated between the American Federation of Musicians and the Alliance of Motion Picture and Television Producers to provide an incentive for soundtracks to be recorded with Los Angeles musicians instead of foreign musicians and recording venues (often in London and Prague) who were cheaper.
-In the new contract, the AFM musicians agreed to lower their record rates in exchange for individual credits to all the musicians that perform the score as well as recognition for the local community venture.
+In the new contract, the AFM musicians agreed to lower their record rates in exchange for individual credits to all the musicians who perform the score as well as recognition for the local community venture.
 Thus, the "Hollywood Studio Symphony" name is given to the entire ensemble in addition to the individual musician credits as a way to brand the LA effort.